In Depth Baby Product Reviews Led by a Pediatrician

 Fabric and Padding

-Unlike some competition, the grey fabric and padding for the headrest and infant insert are soft and breathable.
+The grey fabric and padding for the headrest and infant insert are soft and breathable.
 Most of the rest of the seat is covered in a rip-stop fabric with a somewhat itchy canvas feel.
-This might be durable but less skin-friendly than softer material.
-It might be that its use as a stroller had the designers choose something more durable for strolling in the elements.
+This might be durable but less skin-friendly than a softer material.

 doona - the doona has eps foam in the shell to help absorb impact forces...